 As global events are unpredictable and unavoidable, food shortages are inevitable.
 We are working with vulnerable communities to build their resilience and give them the ability to address their food security needs.

 In Malawi, we are giving people with disabilities and their families the tools they need to overcome poverty.
-10-year-old Tawonga and her family used to struggle due with the lack of food security.
+10-year-old Tawonga and her family used to struggle due to the lack of food security.
 For most of her life, her parents have struggled to put meals on the table.
 Tawonga often had to miss school because she was too sick from hunger.
 The family also faced discrimination in their community due to her disability.